Dietetic Internship Admission Requirements

 Cal Poly interns have the opportunity to apply for loan deferments and private scholarships for which non-matriculated students earning 2 graduate-level credits per quarter (equivalent to 3 semester-based credits in fall and 6 semester-based credits in spring) would be eligible.

-* Subject to approval by the university fee committee.
+* Subject to change based on approval by the university fee committee.

 Other Internship Related Expenses